Nunthorpe Academy

-The school building also has facilities available for hire from 17:00 p.m. to 21:00 p.m.

 History

 The building was originally opened as Nunthorpe Secondary School in 1964.
 The school was opened next door to Nunthorpe Primary School, which was constructed in 1960.

 In 2008, the school opened a sixth form, which shares its design with Outwood Normanby's sixth form building.

 Fiona Harrington is the current head of Nunthorpe Sixth Form.

-Nunthorpe School converted to Academy status on 1 October 2012.The aforementioned Nunthorpe Primary School would itself achieve academy status on 1 June 2014.
+Nunthorpe School converted to Academy status on 1 October 2012.
+The aforementioned Nunthorpe Primary School would itself achieve academy status on 1 June 2014.